Portfolio Parts and Requirements

 - Use a separate tab for each document and reference it in the Table of Contents.

 - Please note: Cover Page and Declaration Page are separate documents.
-Include a Cover Page and a Declaration Page in each portfolio.

 - Ensure copies of certificates are clear and display all information required as supporting documentation.